Benjent/albums-to-buy/README.md

 * Michael Chapman - Rainmaker
 * Mild Orange - Foreplay
 * Mild Orange - Mild Orange
+* Orang-Utan - Orang-Utan
 * Radiohead - A Moon Shaped Pool
 * Sky King - Secret Sauce
-* Tri Yann - Tri Yann An Naoned
-* Tri Yann - Dix Ans Dix Filles
-* Tri Yann - Suite Gallaise
-* Tri Yann - La Découverte Ou L'ignorance
 * Tri Yann - An Heol A Zo Glaz
 * UFO - Phenomenon
 * The Who - A Quick One
 * The Who - The Who Sell Out
 * The Who - Quadrophenia
+* Wings - Venus And Mars
+* Wings - Wings At The Speed Of Sound
 * Yves Simon - Raconte-Toi

 ## Reggae / Soul / Latino / Afrobeat / Jazz / Funk / Rap